 - Churning is not the last step: With most ice cream machines, the results will be at the soft-serve consistency after churning.
 And if that’s the way you want it, it’s ready to eat!
 But if you want a harder consistency, freeze it for several hours.
 When I was researching ice cream makers, a lot of people said they were disappointed in their machine because it only gave them soft serve.
 Blinding glimpse of the obvious: It’s ice cream: Put it in the freezer.

-My main objective here was to give you the confidence to make ice cream at home, whether you follow a recipe or wander off on your own.
+My main objective here was to give you the confidence to make ice cream at home, whether you follow a recipe (like my recipe for homemade almond ice cream) or wander off on your own.
 Just watch the fat ratio!
 If you’re going to make substitutions, try to do it with ingredients that have similar fat content.
 If you’re going to use sweetened condensed milk or mascarpone, for example, leave out the heavy cream, not the milk.
 If you’re going to use a cream liqueur, leave out the milk, not the heavy cream.

 Finally, I’m going to leave you with something that makes giving ice cream your own personal touch seem easy: Fine Cooking’s guide to making your own ice cream recipes.
 It guides you step-by-step through deciding what to use and how to use it.

 Now go have some fun!
 And if you come up with a great recipe for homemade ice cream, please share it in the comments!